 My political endeavors and events in life will be specified.
 Those sections will cover the numerous political activities and roles served over the course of time in two different states and in three different counties covering more than 40 years.
 Further, it includes the several US Presidential Inaugurations we have attended.

 I realize that professional genealogists generally question the validity of researched records about people earlier than the 1600s.
 Some lines of royalty or of rulers may have more legitimacy, as information about such people presented has more likelihood of data being recorded and preserved.
 However, in my narratives, I will relate information I have discovered written somewhere, and often its authenticity is unable to be proven.
 However, those bits of information are interesting to me, so such is shared with you.

 You will learn how there are cousin relationships with 17 of our 45 U. S. Presidents, including all four of them depicted on Mount Rushmore.
-You will discover how cousin relationships exist with English monarchy for all but 85 years over the past 1,500+ years.
+You will discover how cousin relationships exist with English monarchy for all but about 100 years over the past 1,500+ years.
 In fact, I have explained a family connection between what I consider the world’s two most importance documents of governance: The Magna Carta and the Mayflower Compact.
-Of course, I do place the Holy Scriptures on top of all written works which provide successful solutions for human beings to live corporately!
+Of course, I do place the Holy Scriptures on top of all written works which provide successful solutions for human beings corporately to live!

 I have striven to learn as much as I can research about the Christian heritage and experiences of my ancestors.
-In 591, King Ceawlin, a pagan king in a part of England that later became Scotland, received Christian Baptism.
-As such, he is the earliest member of our family’s ancestry of whom we learned did claim Christianity.
+In 591, King Ceawlin, a pagan king in what became Scotland, received Christian Baptism.
+As such, he is the earliest member of our family’s ancestry of whom we learned claimed Christianity.